Seeking Exemption From The Medicaid Estate Recovery Lien

 - certain hardship waiver criteria are present.

-Call me and I will be happy to handle the probate administration process and advise you and the client whether there is a factual basis to successfully avoid repayment of the Medicaid estate recovery lien.
+Call me, as a Florida Probate Attorney I will be happy to handle the probate administration process and advise you and the client whether there is a factual basis to successfully avoid repayment of the Medicaid estate recovery lien.

 We are your Trusted Planning Advisor through Life.℠